robbiekruszynski/spro_scaffold/README.md

 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
-You can find more information about how to customize your contract and deployment script in our [documentation](https://docs.scaffoldeth.io/quick-start/environment#2-deploy-your-smart-contract).

 4. On a third terminal, start your NextJS app:

 ```
 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.
+You can interact with the Espresso integration using the `/espresso` route.

-**What's next**:
+## Espresso Integration Usage

+1. Navigate to `/espresso` in your browser
+2. Connect your wallet
+3. Enter a transaction payload
+4. Submit the transaction to Espresso's sequencer
+5. Monitor the transaction status

+## What's next

 Visit the [What's next section of our docs](https://docs.scaffoldeth.io/quick-start/environment#whats-next) to learn how to: